LinuxCNC/linuxcnc/pkg/rpm/README.md

 # MachineKit packaging for RPM

-## Fedora
+## Fedora {i686, x86_64, armv7}

+### prepare a build machine

+* i686 and x86_64 - no special recommendations, any amd or intel box with latest stable Fedora is okay
-prepare build ARM machine, [Fedora 27](https://arm.fedoraproject.org) and [Raspberry Pi 3](https://www.raspberrypi.org) is a great choice
+* armv7 - [Fedora 27](https://arm.fedoraproject.org) and [Raspberry Pi 3](https://www.raspberrypi.org) is a great choice
   download and write to SD card (8 Gb minimum 10 class is recommended) Fedora Minimal image, boot machine and open terminal (ssh or physical)

 ### install prerequisites